Not a member? Register.

 If your doctor decides that surgery is needed to reduce the size of your breasts, the procedure will remove fat and or glandular tissue from the breasts, resulting in a chest that is flatter, firmer, and better toned and shaped.

-Statistics from the American Society for Aesthetic Plastic Surgery (ASAPS) report that 24,672 male breast reduction procedures were performed in 2018 in the U.S., an increase of 22.3% on 2017 figures and a 47.9% increase against 2014 figures.
-No official figures are yet available for the UK, but we do know that these operations are being carried out successfully in this country too, with the British Association of Aesthetic Plastic Surgeons (BAAPS) reporting an 80% increase in the number of these operations performed by its member from 2008 to 2009.
+Statistics from the American Society for Aesthetic Plastic Surgery (ASAPS) report that 21,407 male breast reduction procedures were performed in 2019 in the U.S., a decrease of 13.2% on 2018 figures and a 1.1% decrease against 2015 figures.
+No official figures are yet available for the UK, but we do know that these operations are being carried out successfully in this country too, with the British Association of Aesthetic Plastic Surgeons (BAAPS) reporting an increase in the number of these operations performed by its members, making it the 3rd most popular surgical procedure for men in the UK in 2019.

 If you are considering a breast reduction procedure, the following information will give you a basic understanding about what's involved.
 It can't answer all your questions, since a lot depends on the individual patient and the surgeon.